 The simplest and most effective solution to replenish your magnesium levels is to take a magnesium supplement.

-I have the best form is Magnesium Malate which is highly absorbable, and the malate is especially helpful for fatigue and muscle tension.
+I believe the best form is Magnesium Malate which is highly absorbable, and the malate is especially helpful for fatigue and muscle tension.

 If someone has constipation, then I usually recommend Magnesium Citrate as it not only has good absorption, it also has a laxative effect.